Make 100% of Hughes a City Natural Area!

 According to this map, ~71% of City Fort Collins Natural Areas acres exist outside of the Fort Collins city limits and generally require a car to visit.
 Only 29% of Natural Areas conserved acres exist within city limits near where Fort Collins residents and taxpayers live, work, and play.

-Land within the city will never be as affordable or available as it is today.
+Opportunity Cost: Land within the city will never be as affordable or available as it is today.
+And, if Hughes is developed with land-consuming, high-impact uses, there’s no getting it back.
+It’s gone forever.

 Setting the Record Straight on Natural Areas Funding